-The decisional capacity definition mirrors the definition for decision-making capacity developed by Appelbaum & Gutheil, which states “a threshold requirement for persons to retain the power to make decisions for themselves” (Appelbaum & Gutheil, 1991, p.
+The decisional capacity definition mirrors that of decision-making capacity developed by Appelbaum & Gutheil, which states “a threshold requirement for persons to retain the power to make decisions for themselves” (Appelbaum & Gutheil, 1991, p.
 180).

 Assessing Capacity for Decision Making California

-In California, questions of decisional capacity can come up in a number of jurisdictions including criminal, probate, and civil matters.
-The specific legal standards depend on the jurisdiction at issue- these will be described more at other relevant points on the site.
-As a clinician, I begin with a common sense approach, asking is this person able to make decisions in their best interest, and if not determining what are the obstacles to better decision-making.
+Questions regarding the capacity for decision making California can come up in a number of jurisdictions including criminal, probate, and civil matters.
+The specific legal standards depend on the jurisdiction that is at issue, which will be described more at other relevant points on the site.

 Is there a Decision-Making Capacity Assessment Tool?

 There are a number of tools that have been developed to assist in the assessment of decisional capacity.
-For example, in cases with undue influence questions and a specific transaction in question, I have found the Lichtenberg Financial Capacity Scale to be very helpful: View the Scale.
+For example, in cases where undue influence is suspected and a specific transaction is in question, I have found the Lichtenberg Financial Capacity Scale to be very helpful: View the Scale.

 Peter A. Lichtenberg PhD, ABPP, Lisa Ficker PhD, Analise Rahman-Filipiak MA, Ron Tatro BA, Cynthia Farrell MSW, James J. Speir MSW, Sanford J. Mall JD, Patrick Simasko JD, Howard H. Collens JD & John Daniel Jackman Jr., MD (2016) The Lichtenberg Financial Decision Screening Scale (LFDSS): A new tool for assessing financial decision making and preventing financial exploitation, Journal of Elder Abuse & Neglect, 28:3, 134-151, DOI: 10.1080/08946566.2016.1168333